Dinamn/Unibee-CampusGolfCarBooking/README.md

 # UniBee: Campus Golf Car Booking System 🚗📱🌐

 UniBee is a cross-platform solution designed for efficient campus golf car bookings.
 This project is built using the Flutter framework for the mobile apps and website, with Firebase serving as the backend.

-It has been developed as part of the SWE444 course at King Saud University.
+Unibee has been developed for the SWE444 course at King Saud University.

 ## Features: